 Younger drivers tend to get lower rates when they remain on their parents’ car insurance policy.
 For kids in high school and college, having a grade point average above 3.0 can lower the rate even more -- by as much as 25 percent.
 And maintaining a good driving record -- with no accidents and no tickets -- also helps keep the rate manageable.

 How Far Impacts How Much

 Another factor that impacts rates is how far the car regularly travels.
 If you’re driving to school or to a job that’s close to home, your rate will be lower than if you have to commute for an hour or more to college or work.

 The make and model of the car have an effect on the insurance rate, too.
-If the young adult driver is driving an expensive sports car that’s costly to repair, for example, his rate will be higher than it would be if he drove a moderately priced used sedan.
+If the young adult driver is driving an expensive sports car that’s costly to repair, his rate will be higher than it would be if he drove a moderately-priced used sedan.

 25 Is the Magic Number